-Clearfield County Housing Authority is a public housing agency in Clearfield, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, Clearfield County Housing Authority has 1 waiting lists that are open now or opening soon.
+Clearfield County Housing Authority is a public housing agency in Clearfield, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 22nd, 2019, Clearfield County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 8147652485.